Chart Color Schemes

 Tocumwal - Finley - Jerilderie is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on AreaSearch's analysis, Tocumwal-Finley-Jerilderie's population is around 10,040 as of Aug 2025.
-This reflects an increase of 262 people since the 2021 Census, which reported a population of 9,778 people.
-The change is inferred from the estimated resident population of 9,858 in June 2024 and an additional 172 validated new addresses since the Census date.
+Based on AreaSearch's analysis, Tocumwal - Finley - Jerilderie's population is around 10,053 as of Nov 2025.
+This reflects an increase of 275 people (2.8%) since the 2021 Census, which reported a population of 9,778 people.
+The change is inferred from the estimated resident population of 9,858 from the ABS as of June 2024 and an additional 178 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2.0 persons per square kilometer.
-Tocumwal-Finley-Jerilderie's growth rate of 2.7% since census positions it within 2.1 percentage points of the non-metro area (4.8%), demonstrating competitive growth fundamentals.
-Overseas migration contributed approximately 68.3% of overall population gains during recent periods.
+Tocumwal - Finley - Jerilderie's 2.8% growth since census positions it within 2.3 percentage points of the non-metro area (5.1%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 68.3% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on demographic trends and latest population numbers, the area is expected to expand by 702 persons to 2041, with an increase of 5.2% in total over the 17 years.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Based on demographic trends and latest population numbers, the area is expected to expand by 702 persons to 2041, with an increase of 5.0% in total over the 17 years.

 Frequently Asked Questions - Population